 When Adderall is abused, withdrawal symptoms occur when you attempt to quit using it.
-Like any substance that gets abused, there are symptoms when you try to stop abusing Adderall.
+Like any substance that you abuse, there are symptoms when you try to stop.
 Common symptoms of Adderall withdrawal include:

 - Difficulty sleeping too much or not being able to sleep enough

 - Stomach pain, nausea, or vomiting

 Adderall helps those with ADHD maintain focus.
 If you abuse it, Adderall is addictive and produces a range of withdrawal symptoms once you decide to go through detox.
 It is always safest to go through detox in a safe facility that will give you the support you need as you work through the process.